 They are paintings which explore and express an emotional or mental state, sometimes originating in a specific place or object but always harnessing intuition rather than intellect, discovery rather than design and faith rather than logic.
 They have an energy that recalls the visionary interiority of nineteenth century symbolists Redon and Moreau but with a sensibility that feels more akin to the work of Bonnard and Vuillard.

-We look forward to hosting her first exhibition in Europe in the spring of 2024.
+We look forward to hosting her first exhibition in Europe in the summer of 2024.